upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 you're on Windows or Mac; if you're on Linux install using your package manager).

-After installing, make sure it is in your path by running:
+After installing, make sure it is in your path by running (in Windows, this can be Powershell or Command Prompt, which you can open by searching for it, or by pressing ++win++ + ++r++ then typing `cmd` or `pwsh`.
+If you're on Linux you already know what terminal emulator you're using.):

 ```sh
 git --version